amitlamba/docs-und/docs/android/troubleshooting.md

 sidebar_label: Troubleshooting
 ---

-During development we recommanded you to use UserNDot.LogLevel.DEBUG mode.
-It log warning and other importent message on android logging screen.
+During development, we recommand you to use UserNDot.LogLevel.DEBUG mode.
+It logs warning and other important message on android logging screen.
 Our default log level is UserNDot.LogLevel.INFO.
-You can do it by setting the log level to debug mode.For production environment we recommended you to use log level off mode.You can enable it using UserNDot.LogLevel.OFF.
+You can do it by setting the log level to debug mode.
+For production environment, we recommended you to use log level off mode.
+You can enable it using UserNDot.LogLevel.OFF.

 ## FAQ